openequella/openequella.github.io/tutorials/reporting/ReportingTutorialSchema.md

+## Reporting tutorials EQUELLA schema

 All tutorials in this wiki will be written against the same XML schema, which will be updated as needed for new tutorial topics.

 ```xml
 <xml>